XML RSS

 from killing your family business

-What makes the difference is that in healthy family businesses, the dialog is aimed at creating "positive tension" whereas in dysfunctional family businesses, the "tension" created by the dialog is destructive and results in family feuds.
+Schwerzler has been studying and advising family business entreprenuers for more than 40 years and he is the founder of the Atlanta-based Family Business Institute.
+What makes the difference?
+In healthy family businesses, the dialog is aimed at creating "positive tension" whereas in dysfunctional family businesses, the "tension" created by the dialog is destructive and results in worsening family relationships and familty business conflict

-We agreed to act as a facilitator for these family business meetings [initially they were family feuds!] - and I would not be truthful if I told you that the situation was turned around quickly and without a lot of hard work on the part of each family member.
+We agreed to act as a facilitator for these family business meetings (initially they were family feuds!) - and I would not be truthful if I told you that the situation was turned around quickly and without a lot of hard work on the part of each family member.
 Old habits are hard to break.
 But each member of the family agreed to our help - and each agreed to work hard at changing the status quo.
+They understood that the family business conflicts were hurting the growth of the business and worsening the family relationships.

 1. Make time to understand the points of view of others - the payoff can be huge.